The 411 on Distributions

 The higher the distribution amount does not mean the better the fund

-All mutual funds have different objectives and may have different distribution policies.
-One series of the fund may target a 3% payout while another series of the same fund may target a 5% payout, despite holding the same investments.
+All funds have different objectives and may have different distribution policies.
+One series of a mutual fund, for example, may target a 3% payout while another series of the same fund may target a 5% payout, despite holding the same investments.

 If a fund cannot cover its target distribution from earned income (interest, dividends and realized capital gains), it will return capital to the investor, depleting the principal available to grow.